gsouton/task-simCorp/README.md

     │
     └───lib
     │   │   dune
-    │   │   stringUtils.ml // functions to count words from line in a file
+    │   │   file.ml // functions to count words from a file
     │
     └───test
     │   │   dune